bonfire-networks/bonfire-app/docs/DEPLOY.md

 ...
 ```

+Now that your tooling is set up, you have the choice of using pre-built images or building your own.
+For example if your flavour does not have a prebuilt image on Docker Hub, or if you want to customise any of the extensions, you can build one yourself - see option A2 below.

+#### Option A1 - Using pre-built Docker images (recommend to start with)

-A-2.
-Edit the `image` entry in `docker-compose.release.yml` to reflect the image on Docker Hub which corresponds to your chosen flavour.
-(If your flavour does not have a prebuilt image on Docker Hub you can build one yourself, see the section on Building a Docker image below, or set up a CI workflow.)
+- Edit the `image` entry in `docker-compose.release.yml` to reflect the image on Docker Hub which corresponds to your chosen flavour.
+You can see the images available per flavour, version (we currently recommend using the `latest` tag), and architecture at https://hub.docker.com/r/bonfirenetworks/bonfire/tags

-A-3.
-Start the docker containers with docker-compose:
+- Start the docker containers with docker-compose:

 ```
 make rel.run